 I was raised in an urban middle-class family of Kolkata, West Bengal, with my parents & elder brother.
 My father studied Journalism and became a businessman.
 My mother is a literature graduate, homemaker, and singer.
 Extra-curricular activities and home chores were given equal importance along with studies at home.
 I was trained in Indian classical music from an early age, read a lot of books at home, heard stories, and had the opportunity of meeting many eminent people at an early age.
 My family as a whole instilled the progressive mindset which was further nurtured by my alma mater, Patha Bhavan.
 The motto was simple, “Boro Hawa Bhalo kotha, Kintu Bhalo Hawa, Aro Boro Kotha” (“It is good to grow up but it is more important to be a better person when you grow up”).
 Hence, the right values, especially being empathetic towards others were always appreciated.

 I was also very curious as a child and never ceased to ask ‘Why?’ for everything.
 This habit was encouraged at home and school.
 This eventually led me to ask questions about human behaviour and one thing led to another and I ended up taking Psychology.

 What did you do for graduation/post-graduation?

 I have spent 8 years studying at the University of Calcutta.
-First, I did my graduation from Gokhale Memorial Girls’ College.
+First, I did my graduation (BSc Psychology) from Gokhale Memorial Girls’ College.
 After that, I did my MSc in Psychology from Rajabazaar Science College, the University of Calcutta with a special paper in Clinical Psychology.
 After my MSc, I did my MPhil in Clinical Psychology, which is a 2- years professional degree course with hands-on training on client handling, therapy & research.
 After MPhil, I gained registration as a Clinical Psychologist under the Rehabilitation Council of India (RCI).